Request handlers¶

 return redirect("/sync")

-Request handlers that do I/O bound operations or CPU-intensive operations
+Request handlers that perform I/O-bound or CPU-intensive operations should be

-, to not hinder the performance of the web server.
+to avoid hindering the performance of the web server.
 For

 example, if information is fetched from a database or a remote API when

-If an operation is CPU-intensive (e.g. involving file operations,
+If an operation is CPU-intensive (e.g. file operations or image resizing), the

 pool